 Some people have the habit of wandering around in shopping malls when they have nothing to do.
 This is dangerous as many will end up shopping and getting unnecessary things.

 Wandering around shopping malls creates opportunities for you to go into shops, discover more sales or arouse your wants on something you never thought of before.

 Appreciate small things

 Living a minimalist lifestyle not only means owning less stuff, but also learning to pay more attention to the small things around you.
 Because you will spend less time taking care of your possessions, you can focus more on things happening around you, from the small plant you’re growing on the balcony, to the first cake you bake in your life.

-By appreciating small things, you can enjoy the simple joy by focusing more on the little things around you.
+By appreciating small things, you can enjoy simple joy by focusing more on the little things around you.
 You will then realise you don’t need to own a lot to be happy.

-If you want to get more inspiration on looking for these small things in your life, this book has shown 100 ways on how to have a simple life.
+If you want to get more inspiration on looking for these small things in your life, this book has shown 100 ways to have a simple life.
 You’ll be surprised how much we have missed because of our busy modern life.